Archive for the ‘Forests’ Category

-Winter travel through the boreal forest, in Wrangell - St. Elias National Park and Preserve.
-Hiking on snowshoes through the snow-covered taiga, white spruce forest in winter.
-Please click on the image above to view a larger version of the photo.
+Spruce trees in Wrangell-St. Elias National Park and Preserve, Alaska.
+Please click on the image above to view a larger version of this photo.

 Hey Folks,

 Well, Fall’s well and truly over, now.
 I skied through a whiteout this afternoon, over in the Chugach Mountains, and decided winter’s here.
-So I think I’ll welcome the new season with a trip to “the park”, as I call Wrangell – St. Elias National Park and Preserve.
+So I think I’ll welcome the new season with a trip to “the park”, as I call Wrangell-St. Elias National Park and Preserve.

 The plan is to head over early this week and spend a few days on the north side of the park, snowshoeing and skiing around in the forest.
 I took this photo last winter on a trip to this same area; it’s always a treat to return and wander through the silent whiteness.